vojtapolasek/vojtux/Readme.md

 - there is a special script which ensures that the sound is not muted and is at 50% of volume on login screen

-- a script for turning off physical monitor is added, functionality not tested
+- a script for toggling physical monitor is added, functionality not tested

 - a sound theme is added, [source](https://github.com/coffeeking/Linux-a11y-sound-theme)

 ## Orca modifications